Parents of actress Alicia Witt found dead in their home - ExBulletin

 Parents of actress Alicia Witt found dead in their home

 WORCESTER, Mass.
-(AP) The parents of actor Alicia Witt were found dead in their Massachusetts home by police after …

-WORCESTER, Mass.
-(AP) The parents of actress Alicia Witt were found dead in their Massachusetts home by police after she had not heard from them for several days and asked a relative to watch them .
+The parents of actress Alicia Witt were found dead in their Massachusetts home by police after they had not heard from them for several days and asked a relative to watch them.

 The deaths of Robert Witt, 87, and Diane Witt, 75, who were found on Monday evening, are not considered suspicious, Worcester police said.